cape2060/Personal-ai-assisyant/README.md

 # 🧠 Alexa Voice Assistant (Offline + Voice Commands)

-A Python-based desktop voice assistant that uses speech recognition, text-to-speech, and local AI (via [Ollama](https://ollama.com/)) to perform tasks like browsing the web, playing YouTube videos, checking the date/time, searching Wikipedia, and interacting with a local LLM like LLaMA 3.
+A Python-based desktop voice assistant that uses speech recognition, text-to-speech, and local AI (via [Ollama](https://ollama.com/)) to perform tasks like browsing the web, playing YouTube videos, checking the date/time, searching Wikipedia, and interacting with a local LLM like LLaMA 3.It also includes hacking/utility tools like a port scanner, subdomain finder, and background remover.

 ---